JoshSJKim/FCC---Basic-Data-Structures/README.md

 function checkInventory (scannedItem) {
-  let inventory = foods[scannedItem]; // It is not completely necessary to declare a variable for 'foods[scannedItem]' return invetory;                    // you could directly do 'return foods[scannedItem]' and get the same result }
+  let inventory = foods[scannedItem]; // It is not completely necessary to declare a variable for 'foods[scannedItem]' return inventory;                    // you could directly do 'return foods[scannedItem]' and get the same result }

 console.log(checkInventory("apples"));  // console will display 25